rhettdsouza13/Decision-Trees/README.md

 ```

 Feel free to make use of the unit tests which are in unit_tests.py to be used to play around and understand the algorithm implementation.
 Also, feel free to use your own dataset.
-However, make sure to represent missing values as '?'.
+However, make sure to represent missing values as '?', and represent your target label with a column (dictionary key) as 'Class'.

 Experimentation was performend on the house_votes dataset (available in house_votes_84.csv).